Design Aspects of Underground Rescue Chambers

 The use of refuge chambers in underground emergencies is an issue of importance within the US mining industry.
 Chamber designs need to meet some new safety requirements of the US federal and state government mine regulations.
 A review has been undertaken of steel mine refuge chamber designs to predict what will be internal temperature within the chamber with miners present?
 These have been examined for the normal situation when the chamber is sited in still mine air and uncooled and when the ambient conditions within the chamber are artificially cooled.
 Spreadsheets have been developed to test various design assumptions.
 The evaluation has been undertaken using thermodynamic heat transfer models with some assumptions specified to produce a model of appropriate simplicity but with adequate degree of accuracy.
 Under normal still air conditions it can be seen that internal chamber conditions rise quickly to often arduous conditions.
 A second series of evaluations have been undertaken that examine the effects of cooling systems that can maintain internal conditions at more acceptable conditions for the extended time periods that the chambers may be in use.

-S. Gillies et al., "Design Aspects of Underground Rescue Chambers," 2012 SME Annual Meeting and Exhibit, Society for Mining, Metallurgy & Exploration Inc. (SME), Feb 2012.
+S. Gillies et al., "Design Aspects of Underground Rescue Chambers," Proceedings of the 2012 SME Annual Meeting and Exhibit (2012, Seattle, WA), Society for Mining, Metallurgy & Exploration Inc. (SME), Feb 2012.

 Mining and Nuclear Engineering